qrohlf/hackathon-starter-sinatra/Readme.md

 Example.create(name: 'foo', description: 'bar')
 ```
 will create a new `Example` class and add it to the `examples` database.

-# Assets

-## Styles
-This project comes pre-packaged with Bootstrap 3.1.1 and the Lumen theme from [Bootswatch](http://bootswatch.com), but any Bootstrap 4 themes should be drop-in replacements.

-Styles are written in LESS.
-This is because Bootstrap and Bootstrap themes all use LESS.

-## Javascript
-The only javascript that this project includes is the bootstrap required javascript in`bootstrap.min.js`.
-JQuery 2.1.0 is loaded via Google's Hosted Libraries CDN.
-The rest is all up to you.

-## Pipeline
-There is no asset pipeline built into this project.
-Compile/concat your scripts and styles locally using a tool like [CodeKit](https://incident57.com/codekit/), [LiveReload](http://livereload.com) or [SimpLess](http://wearekiss.com/simpless).
-Don't forget to commit changes to the compiled scripts and styles!

 # Rationale